EMT/wildtime-api/app/config/activities.md

 Find a tree that you think is a tree giant, and face away from the tree.
 Look upside down between your legs and move forwards or backwards until you can see the top of the tree.
 Count how many steps or paces it is to the tree trunk.
 This is how tall the tree giant is.
 Can you find one even taller?

+Find out more over at the <a href="http://www.naturedetectives.org.uk/wildtime/">nature detectives website</a>.

-Thanks to the Nature Detectives for this activity.
-You can find more like it over at <a href="http://www.naturedetectives.org.uk/download/booklet_play.htm">Nature Detectives</a>.
+Thanks to the Woodland Trust for this activity.

 ### Snail Races